- claims by spouses

 What should I do if I’m involved in an Inheritance Act claim?

-Our team have successfully acted for many clients in relation to Inheritance Act claims, both bringing them and defending them.
+Our experts have successfully acted for many clients in relation to Inheritance Act claims, whether bringing them or defending them.
 Several of our teams are members of the Association for Contentious Trusts and Probate Specialists (ACTAPS).